joshloftis/verydarkmonokai_vscode_theme/README.md

 Finally, launch VSCode

 ```
-code
+code .
 ```

 In VSCode select `Code > Perferences > Color Theme` or `⌘ K ⌘ T`.
 Finally, select `Darker Monokai`.

 The icon set is the same set from Monokai Pro.
-Feel free to replace these icons with whatever icons pack you prefer.
+Feel free to replace these icons with whatever icon pack you prefer.

 To use the icon theme, in VSCODE select `Code > Perferences > File Icon Theme` and then select `very_dark_monokai_icons`.